ACA Insurers Still Reject 1 in 5 Claims, Leaving Millions With Unpaid Bills

 Major Insurers Show Mixed Performance

 Blue Cross Blue Shield of Montana posted the biggest improvement, dropping 27 percentage points from 39.4% to 12.5%.
-UnitedHealthcare's 15-point decline matters more given its massive volume of 6.4 million claims, representing a market-level shift affecting millions of patients.
-Blue Cross Blue Shield of Alabama improved 16 points, falling from 34.8% to 19.0%.
+UnitedHealthcare's 15-point decline carries more weight given its volume of 6.4 million claims, a shift affecting millions of patients.
+Blue Cross Blue Shield of Alabama improved 16 points, falling from 34.8% to 19%.

-Not all insurers improved.
+Oscar Health and Molina Healthcare moved in the opposite direction.
 Oscar Health climbed 7 points to 25.3%, the highest denial rate among major national insurers.
 Molina Healthcare rose 3 points to push above 20%.
-Despite these declines, the 10 largest carriers dropped their average denial rate from 23.2% to 19.4%, a 3.8-point improvement reflecting genuine industry-wide progress.
+The 10 largest carriers still dropped their average denial rate from 23.2% to 19.4%, a 3.8-point improvement.

 Major Insurer Shifts (2023 to 2024)